stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 of the system that is unhappy. ``mon osd reporter subtree level`` is used to group the peers into the "subcluster" by their common ancestor type in CRUSH map.
-By default, only two reports from different subtree are required to report another Ceph OSD Daemon ``down``.
-You can change the number of reporters from unique subtrees and the common ancestor type required to report a Ceph OSD Daemon ``down`` to a Ceph Monitor by adding an ``mon osd min down reporters`` and ``mon osd reporter subtree level`` settings  under the ``[mon]`` section of your Ceph configuration file, or by setting the value at runtime.
+By default, only two reports from different subtree are required to report another Stone OSD Daemon ``down``.
+You can change the number of reporters from unique subtrees and the common ancestor type required to report a Stone OSD Daemon ``down`` to a Stone Monitor by adding an ``mon osd min down reporters`` and ``mon osd reporter subtree level`` settings  under the ``[mon]`` section of your Stone configuration file, or by setting the value at runtime.

 .. ditaa::